kubernetes/kubernetes/docs/design/http-cloud-provider.md

 The user should specify a config file in JSON format.
 The **clientURL** field is required which specifies the URL and port of the cloud provider.

+Instances are grouped by locale (region or zone which is depended on Cloudproviders' supports).
+When this module is init'ed, it call GetZones() to get the its locale and is used for subsequent calls

 ##### Example Config File:

 ```json